lequyanh/NA2Dexperiments/README.md

 # Data, NA2DSearch projects, pre-processing and post-processing scripts used for demonstrating NA2DSearch capabilities.

 ## Data
-Data for published experiments are stored in the `benchmark` folder (see structure below).
+Data used in the published experiments are stored in the `benchmark` folder (see structure below).
-* Each data-source then has its own sub-directory with its name.
-  * here, *Zammit* denotes the 3'UTR Flavivirae database published by Zammit et. al. 2021 (https://pubmed.ncbi.nlm.nih.gov/32866223/)
-* Each data-source has been pre-processed differently.
-The pre-processing steps are described in README files within the respective directories

 ```
 ├── benchmark